thinkinglabs/thinkinglabs.github.io/_talks/aadays-2018-feature-branching-considered-evil.md

 - explain why feature branching is problematic
 - describe alternatives to feature branching
 - run an experiment with trunk-based development
+- understand if all teams can adopt trunk-based development